carpentries/instructor-training/episodes/03-expertise.md

 ### What Problem?

 Experts are also better at diagnosing errors than novices or competent practitioners.
-If faced with an error message while teaching, an expert will often figure out the cause of the error and develop a solution before a novice has even finished reading the error message.
-Because of this, it is very important while teaching to be explicit about the process you are using to diagnose and correct errors, even if they seem trivial to you, as they often will.
+If faced with an error message while teaching, an expert will often automatically diagnose and solve a problem before a novice has even finished reading the error message.
+Because of this, it is very important while teaching to be explicit about the process you are using to engage with errors, even if they seem trivial to you, as they often will.

 > ## Diagnosis  (Optional)